 Sanita Fejzić is an award-winning Bosnian-Canadian writer.
-At the age of seven, she fled the genocide of her Muslim Bosniak people and the Siege of Sarajevo, she fled the Balkan War and was a refugee across Europe for five years with her mother and brother.
+At the age of seven, she fled the genocide of her Muslim Bosniak people and the Siege of Sarajevo.
+She lived as a refugee and “Temporary Guest” across three countries in Europe for five years with her mother and brother.
 Her father, who was stuck in the longest siege of modern history, joined them years later.
-In 1997, her family moved to Ottawa, Canada, to be welcomed by the ice storm and soldiers from the Royal Regiment shoveling snow an uncanny and stressful first winter in the Great White North.
+In 1997, her family moved to Ottawa, Canada, the traditional unceded territory of the Algonquin Anishnaabeg people on Turtle Island.

 Her first book, Psychomachia, Latin for “battle of the soul,” was shortlisted for the 2015 Ken Klonsky Novella Prize and the 2018 Canada ReLit Awards.
 Her first play, The Blissful State of Surrender, was workshopped by the National Arts Centre in March 2018.
-A public reading of The Blissful State of Surrender (under the Direction of Janet Irwin) took place on June 9, 2019 from 4 p.m. – 6 p.m. at the Ottawa Arts Court as part of the TACTICS workshop series.
-A third, technical workshop took place virtually in April-May 2020, also as part of a TACTICS workshop series.
-Fejzić is presently the Playwright in Residence at the Great Canadian Theater Company (GCTC), where she further developed the manuscript, Blissful State of Surrender is set to premiere at the GCTC on February 22, 2022.
+It was then developed over a three year period with TACTICS’s workshop series.
+After a rich Playwright in Residence experience at the Great Canadian Theater Company (GCTC), where she further developed the manuscript, Blissful State of Surrender is set to premiere at the GCTC on February 22, 2022.

-Fejzić has published her poetry and short stories in literary magazines across Canada.
+Fejzić has published her poetry, literary essays and short stories in literary magazines across Canada.
 In November 2018, her poem, “(M)other” was shortlisted for the CBC Poetry Prize.
 A children’s book version of the poem was published by Le bouton d’or in English and French.
 (M)other has been translated into French by Sylvie Nicolas under the title Mère(s) et monde.

-Her essay about more-than-human responsibility, titled “Entangled Bodies in a Stubbornly Material-Textual World,” has been published in the February 2019 issue of the feminist magazine, Canthius .
-She has also published two anthologies of essays, prose, poetry and art as co-editor, including Refuge(e) (with Lise Rochefort) in 2016 and Dis(s)ent in 2018, both of them launched at the International Writers Festival in Ottawa.
+Her essay about more-than-human responsibility, titled “Entangled Bodies in a Stubbornly Material-Textual World,” was published in the February 2019 issue of the feminist magazine, Canthius .
+She also co-edited two critical anthologies of essays, prose, poetry and art, including Refuge(e) in 2016 and Dis(s)ent in 2018, both of them launched at the International Writers Festival in Ottawa.

 Fejzić is pronounced fey-zitch: /fɛj – zɪtʃ /.
 If you can say Nietzsche, you can say Fejzić.